Miguel Facussé Barjum: 2000s

 In 2011, Facussé remained the owner of Corporación Dinant, which owned over 22,000 acres of palm plantations in Bajo Aguán.
 Facussé was described in 2012 by Reporters without Borders as having, "a private militia that can count on support from the police and army to impose his will".
 Reporters without Borders previously had called upon Facussé to respond publicly after the president of La Voz de Zacate Grande, a radio station involved in a land struggle against Facussé, was shot in 2011.
 Accusations that Facussé's militia had killed agricultural workers who had occupied his land led to the withdrawal in 2011 of a $20m investment loan from the German, and to Électricité de France cancelling the purchase of carbon credits from Dinant.

 However the United Nations continued to back two Dinant palm-oil-waste-to-biogas projects through its Clean Development Mechanism.
 Corporación Dinant denied committing human rights violations or forcibly evicting intruders from its land.
 It claimed that "externally funded armed groups, with no interest in farming, are using the conflicts in Honduras for wider political ends by encouraging the illegal seizure of private lands."

-Media reports and leaked US Embassy cables published by WikiLeaks suggest that an airstrip on Facussé's property has been used for to transit cocaine.
+Media reports and leaked US Embassy cables suggest that an airstrip on Facussé's property has been used for to transit cocaine.

 In 2014, an internal World Bank investigation said that the International Finance Corporation violated its own social and environmental rules in approving a $30m loan to Facussé.
 However, in its 2015 report on Honduras, the International Criminal Court stated that "criminal organisations and international drug cartels are deeply involved in local businesses and criminal activities in the region and seem to be involved in most of the alleged crimes in the Bajo Aguán, including unlawful occupations of land and robbery of African palm fruits, in order to retain control of the region and to continue to operate in total impunity."

 In 2019, Dinant became a provisional membership of the Voluntary Principles on Security and Human Rights, an internationally recognized benchmark that strictly governs how organizations vet, recruit and train their security men and women, and how they engage with local communities.